michaeljtbrooks/linux-sysinfo/README.md

 		signal        Wifi network and signal strength
 		wifi          Wifi network and signal strength

+		temp          Current system temperature (depends on lm-sensors or Raspian vc) temperature   Current system temperature (depends on lm-sensors or Raspian vc)

 		all           Show everything above

 		signal-all    All detected wifi networks and signal strength (sudo only)